-In addition, we qualitatively examine how agents trained with different policies track goals.
-Figure~\ref{fig:behavior_analysis} illustrates representative behaviors under an ID KFE joint failure.
-As shown on the left, agents trained with \textbf{Baseline-Rand} and \textbf{Baseline-Aug} tend to walk directly toward the goal using small, cautious steps.
-This conservative behavior aligns with the quantitative findings in~\figref{fig:quantitative_motion_analysis}, where these policies exhibited shorter foot air time and higher contact frequency.
-The observed strategy suggests a uniform reduction in joint usage rather than targeted compensation for the impaired joint.
-As a result, these agents often stumble or passively drift in orientation.
-In contrast, agents trained with \textbf{Baseline-ID} and \textbf{Memory-ID} adopt more adaptive behaviors.
-They first reorient their bodies sideways toward the goal, then move laterally while dragging the impaired leg to reduce reliance on the failed joint (see upper row of~\figref{fig:behavior_analysis}).
-This intentional body adjustment supports more stable and effective goal tracking.
-Notably, \textbf{Memory-Rand} and \textbf{Memory-Aug} agents demonstrate similarly adaptive behaviors, highlighting the memory module’s ability to infer latent task context, including the presence and nature of joint failures, and enable targeted adaptation.
+We also qualitatively examine goal-tracking behaviors. \figref{fig:behavior_analysis} illustrates representative trajectories under a left-front KFE joint failure, a scenario directly encountered during training.
+Agents trained with \textbf{Rand-MLP} and \textbf{SGA-MLP} walk cautiously toward the goal using small steps, often stumbling or drifting in orientation.
+This behavior aligns with the quantitative findings of shorter air time and higher contact frequency.
+These agents appear to reduce overall joint usage uniformly rather than compensating specifically for the failed joint.
+By contrast, \textbf{NoAug-MLP} and \textbf{NoAug-Memory} adopt more targeted strategies: they reorient the body sideways toward the goal and then move laterally, dragging the impaired leg to reduce reliance on it (upper row of \figref{fig:behavior_analysis}).
+This adjustment yields more stable and effective tracking.
+Notably, \textbf{SGMA} and \textbf{Rand-Memory} display similar adaptive behaviors, actively compensating for the impaired joint.
+This again demonstrates the critical role of memory in inferring task context and enabling targeted adaptation.

-\subsection{Hardware experiments}
+\subsection{Hardware Experiments}

-We deploy our \textbf{Memory-Aug} policy on the ANYmal D robot for position tracking under joint failure.
-To facilitate sim-to-real transfer, we introduce randomization in terrain profiles with a noise range of \([0.0, 0.05]\) during training.
-As shown in~\figref{fig:hardware_rnn}, the robot successfully tracks multiple goals while adapting to both ID and OOD joint failures.
-These results demonstrate the ID robustness and OOD generalization capability of the memory-augmented policy in real-world deployment.